Get A Life, Archer!

 schwannoma.
 It is rare and found in only 0.2% of those who have skull-based tumours.
 I had a 13-hour brain

-operation at Yale-New Haven Hospital in Connecticut on 17th December, 2010.
-Because of it's location to many of
+operation at Yale-New Haven Hospital in Connecticut in December, 2010.
+Because of it's location to many of the

 has been treated by a radiation process called Gamma Knife, which

-will slow the growth and shrink it.
-Complications occured after that operation and I have received five additional
+will slow the growth and shrink it or perhaps even kill it.
+Complications occured after that operation and I had

 Jobs Worked: